LUXIMO® ON FARM: David Hurn

 Rotation

 Sitting on the heavy silts of the Wash, the farm’s rotation has changed in recent years.
-Today, a rotation of two wheats, sugar beet, two wheats and spring barley, is fairly typical.
-Depending on the circumstances, pulses also feature.
+Today, it revolves around vining peas which are grown one year in seven.
+The other crops - winter wheat, sugar beet and spring barley - fit around the peas.

 Ahead of the spring crops, David has started sowing cover crops: “We’ve a four species in the mix – clover, phacelia, buckwheat and linseed.
 There’s a fine balance to be achieved.
 We want the cover crop to be competitive against the black-grass but not so much that it prevents germination.
 Otherwise, when we desiccate the cover crop, we’ll find a big flush of black-grass just before or after drilling the cash crop.”